Skip to navigation Skip to content

 Preparing for the interview + Read more ...

 In order for the customers and Child Support to achieve the maximum benefit from the interview it is vital that Service Officers are properly prepared.
-As no 2 cases will be exactly the same, all interviews will need to be tailored to meet the specific needs of each customer.
+As no 2 cases are the same, tailor the interview to meet the needs of each customer.

-Examine the information already supplied carefully.
-Highlight areas where more information is required or where the Service Officers need to clarify any details that have been provided.
-In some cases Child Support will require further information about the liability whilst in others information to help Child support to locate the other party and/or collect the liability may be required.
+Review the information supplied and the information gather via ATO searches to identify areas where more information is needed or where details need to be clarified.
+In some cases Child Support will need more information about the liability, whilst in other cases information is needed to locate the other party and/or collect the liability.

-Where a current telephone number is not available, conduct relevant searches to obtain a number including telephone directories, the external information screen and CSU (if applicable).
-Service Officers should also ask the customer if they have a number for the other party during the pre-registration interview.
+Conduct searches to obtain a number including telephone directories, the external information screen and CSU (if applicable).
+During the pre-registration interview, ask the customer if they have a number for the other party

 3